Georgia: between Russian past & European future

 Recent poll results are not a mistake or a coincidence.
 The spring riots (against the Russian law on foreign agents) reveal what the Georgian people really want.

-Ivanishvili’s party has already threatened to use repressive methods against the opposition after the elections, including banning United National Movement and, quoting Ivanishvili, some “Nuremberg trials”.
+Ivanishvili’s party has already threatened to use repressive methods against the opposition after the , including banning United National Movement and, quoting Ivanishvili, some “Nuremberg trials”.
 His party has already threatened to use repressive measures against the opposition after the elections, including the banning of United National Movement, and, to quote Ivanishvili “Nuremberg Trials”.

 Ivanishvili, his goons, and their political landscape are designed according to the Russian blueprint.
 His rhetoric about the return of Ossetia and European choice – the Georgians should apologize for some reason – is nothing more than a mouthful pre-election verbal sludge.
-Trickery and deceit are the of trickery.
-In late June, the EU leaders announced that Georgia’s desire to join the was on hold indefinitely.
+Trickery and deceit are the art of trickery.
+In late June, the EU leaders announced that Georgia’s desire to join the European Union was on hold indefinitely.
 Georgia is not welcome in NATO.
 Ivanishvili’s rhetoric is understandable: the majority wants to be a member of NATO and EU and not Russia or CSTO.
 By 2023, 79% were in favor of Georgia becoming a member of the EU and 67% of those polled supported the country as a NATO nation.

 Ivanishvili is not interested in a civilized future for Georgia, nor can he bring it about.
 If he loses the elections, he will have no choice but to use force in order to keep his seat.
-The Russian intelligence’s claim that the U.S. is planning to interfere with the elections is nothing more than proof that the are determined to interfere.
+The Russian intelligence’s claim that the U.S. is planning to interfere with the elections is nothing more than proof that the Russians are determined to interfere.
 Not only with technology, financial and political means, but also with brute force.

 It is crucial that the opposition, in this difficult situation, has the brainpower, resources, and influence to resist oppressors and coordinate and organize all forward-thinking powers, while effectively cooperating with Western.
 Koba Nakopia is one of Saakashvili’s closest supporters and the Chairman of the Political Council of the United National Movement.
 His contribution to bringing the Georgian Opposition together is not given enough credit.
 His loyalty to Mikheil was also second to none: Nakopia stood by Saakashvili throughout his time in Ukraine and after he returned to Georgia.